sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 0 - Closed Captions.md

 *59.47 seconds*

 ### **20** Exercise 2
-In Exercise 2, first we're going to implement and train non state of the art neural re-ranking models.
+In Exercise 2, first we're going to implement and train non-state of the art neural re-ranking models.
 They are not state of the art, but they teach you how to use PyTorch, how it works.
-And it allows you to learn the inner workings of training, loop loss functions and tensor operations without having to wait endless amounts of time that you would have for state of the art models.
+And it allows you to learn the inner workings of training, loop loss functions and tensor operations without having to wait endless amounts of time that you would have for state-of-the-art models.
 And then we will use pre-trained models from the HuggingFace model hub to create an extractive QA system that now changes the aspect.
 So here we don't actually train the model ourselves anymore because we'll download some large BERT instance.
 But we only use it for inference.
-And if we put those two together, we create a pipeline that's necessary to get those Google like results that I showed you in the beginning.
+And if we put those two together, we create a pipeline that's necessary to get those Google-like results that I showed you in the beginning.

 *75.63 seconds*

 ### **21** Exercise 2
 Exercise 2 will be conducted in groups of three persons managed via TUWEL and you will be evaluated together.
-You work in a private GitHub repository that we administer via GitHub classroom, which allows us to create a boilerplate template for you so you have an easier start.
-And of course we hope that this Exercise is interesting, engaging and fun, and for creative extra work we will award you Lots of bonus points to show you how we appreciate it if you have fun with the exercise.
+You work in a private GitHub repository that we administer via GitHub classroom, which allows us to create a boilerplate template for you, so you have an easier start.
+And of course, we hope that this Exercise is interesting, engaging and fun, and for creative extra work we will award you Lots of bonus points to show you how we appreciate it if you have fun with the exercise.
 And of course, if you find and fix bugs in the starter code or the lecture slides, we will also give you bonus points for that.

 *58.7 seconds*

 ### **22** Online Exam
-The Online Exam will be a 24 hour take home exam without any supervision.
-And we will give you a paper to read and post some questions to be answered in the TUWEL test format.
-This exam is completely open book, so you can go ahead and please go ahead, watch lectures, do background reading and read as much as possible.
+The Online Exam will be a 24-hour take home exam without any supervision.
+We will give you a paper to read and post some questions to be answered in the TUWEL test format.
+This exam is completely open book, so you can go ahead and please go ahead, watch lectures, do background reading, and read as much as possible.
 We will offer two dates which we now set on the 26th of May and the 16th of June, and both times the exam will start at noon and finish at noon on the day after.

 *56.73 seconds*